TS-devworks/TS-pyt/README.md

 - 👋 Hi, I’m @TS-devworks
-- 👀 When I'm not programming I'm reading almost any anthology series, playing an instruments, or tending to my garden
+- 👀 When I'm not programming, I'm reading almost any anthology series, playing an instruments, or tending to my garden
 - 🌱 I’m currently learning Python3 to be certified soon.
 Here I'll be sharing some of those projects.

 - 📫 How to reach me ...
 Email: tjswfhome@gmail.com